 2. Prevent Soil Erosion

-But will heavy snow in Milwaukee kill my plants by seeping through the soil?
+But will heavy snow kill my plants by seeping through the soil?
 You may not expect it, but it is completely the opposite.
 Beyond insulation, heavy snow plays a vital role in preventing soil erosion.
 When the ground is covered with thick snow, it acts as a barrier against wind and water erosion.
 This protection is essential for plants’ root systems, helping maintain soil structure and nutrients.

 3. Adaptation To The Environment